Air Service Training

-Air Service Training (AST) is an organisation in Perth, Scotland, that has been training engineers and pilots for airlines, maintenance organisations and the military since 1931.
-It is owned by Perth College UHI, with training taking place on the college campus and at Perth Airport, near Scone.
-In addition to holding a UKCAA Part 147 Approved Basic Training Approval AST Also holds Direct Foreign EASA Part 147 Basic Training Approval and Nepalese NCAR 147 Approval.
+Air Service Training (AST) was an organisation in Perth, Scotland, that has been training engineers and pilots for airlines, maintenance organisations and the military since 1931.
+It was owned by Perth College UHI, with training taking place on the college campus and at Perth Airport, near Scone.
+In addition to holding a UKCAA Part 147 Approved Basic Training Approval AST Also held Direct Foreign EASA Part 147 Basic Training Approval and Nepalese NCAR 147 Approval.

 Engineering training

 Working with the college, AST delivers aeronautical engineering courses for professionals so they can meet European Aviation Safety Agency (EASA) standards.
 These range from introductions to aircraft systems and maintenance processes to approved courses needed for Licensed Aircraft Engineer (LAE) status.
 They include: approved Part 66 Category A; approved Part 66 Category B; Category B sandwich course, non-certifying courses and modular courses.

 AST also runs academic courses up to BEng (hons) degree in aircraft maintenance.
 EASA licences are generally regarded as suitable qualifications for beginning a career in aviation.